YuShuanHsieh/trello-transform/README.md

 tr := transform.New(content)

-// Now selector function only support `SelectByList` tr.SelectorConfig(tr.SelectByList(&models.List{Name: "2019/01"}))
+// Now selector function only support `SelectByList` tr.Selector(tr.SelectByList(&models.List{Name: "2019/01"}))

-// `CardBriefFn`, `ExtractReferenceFn`, `CountLabelsFn` are default fn for service.
-Or you can create your result config function tr.ResultConfig("list", transform.CardBriefFn) tr.ResultConfig("reference", transform.ExtractReferenceFn) tr.ResultConfig("label", transform.CountLabelsFn)
+// `CardBriefFunc`, `ExtractReferenceFunc`, `CountLabelsFunc` are default fn for service.
+Or you can create your result config function tr.Use("list", transform.CardBriefFunc) tr.Use("reference", transform.ExtractReferenceFunc) tr.Use("label", transform.CountLabelsFunc)

-// Call this function to transform cards tr.TransformFromTrello()
+// Call this function to transform cards tr.Exec()

 json, err := json.Marshal(tr.GetAllResult())
 if err != nil {